Ola-Pops/PRODIGY_CS_01/README.md

 ## Caesar Cipher
-_This is the first task of my Internship at Prodigy Infotech_ Its a Caesar Cipher python code that encrypts, decrypts with shift and by brute force.
+_This is the first task of my Internship at Prodigy Infotech_.

+Its a Caesar Cipher python code that encrypts, decrypts with shift and by brute force.

 ### Encryption